Simple Ginger Scallion Sauce Recipe

 - Use a different oil like avocado or peanut if you prefer something neutral or nutty.

-- Make it vegan-friendly by swapping chicken broth for vegetable broth and skipping the honey.
+- Make it vegan-friendly by swapping vegetable broth for chicken broth and skipping the honey.

 - Swap the umami source with tamari, soy sauce, or coconut aminos if liquid aminos aren’t available.